ciscomonkey/stoken-setup/README.md

 ### Install the script

-1. Open the appropriate script based on if you are required to enter a pin or not.
+1. Open the appropriate script based on if you are required to enter a pin or password.
+If you read the instructions above, you should understand why you should not be using the no pin or password script.
 1. Edit the ```rcFile``` variable if required.
    1. For mine, I have ```~/.stokenrc-func1``` and ```~/.stokenrc-func2``` that I use.
 1. Edit the ```keychainPIN``` variable if required.